Sigiriya: 1967 vandalism incident

-On 14 October 1967, an incident of vandalism took place where paint was splashed on the frescoes.
+On 14 October 1967, paint was splashed on the frescoes in an act of vandalism.
 Luciano Maranzi, an expert trained at the International Centre for the Study of the Preservation and Restoration of Cultural Property in Rome, assisted the restoration, which took until 11 April 1968.
 It was considered the most challenging effort undertaken by the Chemical Preservation Division of the Department of Archaeology.
 There is continued concern that the original colours of the frescoes are fading, with a report presented in 2010 suggesting that the 22 frescoes have been fading since 1930.